sandutsar/dbt-core/performance/README.md

 # Performance Regression Testing

+## Attention!
+PLEASE READ THIS README IN THE MAIN BRANCH
+The performance runner is always pulled from main regardless of the version being modeled or sampled.
+If you are not in the main branch, this information may be stale.

+## Description
 This test suite samples the performance characteristics of individual commits against performance models for prior releases.
 Performance is measured in project-command pairs which are assumed to conform to a normal distribution.
 The sampling and comparison is effecient enough to run against PRs.

 This directory includes dbt project setups that are known performance bottlenecks, and a runner written in Rust that runs specific dbt commands on each of the projects.
 Orchestration is done via the GitHub Action workflow in `/.github/workflows/performance.yml`.